 If Ashes Grammar, the sophomore album from Philadelphia's A Sunny Day In Glasgow, sounds more expansive than its bedroom-recorded debut, that's only halfway accidental.
 After touring across the U.S. and Europe for Sunny Day's critically lauded Scribble Mural Comic Journal, band leader/songwriter Ben Daniels returned to the States eager to record, only to find his band disintegrating.
-A bizarre incident involving a toolbox broke bassist Brice Hickey's leg in four places, confining him to bed for months; his girlfriend, who is Daniels' sister, left the band to take care of him.
+A bizarre incident involving a toolbox broke bassist Brice Hickey's leg in four places, confining him to a bed for months and his girlfriend, who is Daniels' sister, left the band to take care of him.
 Daniels soldiered on, abandoning the claustrophobic home recording of the first record in favor of a vast dance studio in which he could experiment with unusual acoustics.
 The resulting Ashes Grammar is an immense record, full of breathy soundscapes and hypnotic pop.
-Before Sunny Day's show Friday, Nov.
-20 at the Rathskeller, The A.V.
+Before Sunny Day's show Saturday, Nov.
+21 at Eclipse Records, The A.V.
 Club spoke with Daniels and the band's new vocalist, Annie Fredrickson, about accidental noise and avant-garde composers.

 The A.V.
 Club: Were you surprised when your recording project took off this way?